horsemaker/neogcamp-levelZero-only-concepts/lecture-3-getting-started-with-html5/README.md

 # **Getting started with HTML5**
 In this document, along with the concepts, we will also address some keywords used in HTML.
 ## Introduction to HTML5
 ### [**HTML**](https://developer.mozilla.org/en-US/docs/Web/HTML) stands for **HyperText Markup Language**.
 It allows the modification and adjustments of the appearance of web pages.
-It is responsible for layout the structure of the web page.
+It is responsible for the layout the structure of the web page.

 - Here, **HyperText** means a text which contains links to other texts and **Markup Language** is a computer language that uses tags to define elements within a document.

-***HTML and CSS are not programming, they are more about using high level tokens used to show that how the page should look like***
+***HTML and CSS are not programming, they are more about using high-level tokens used to show that how the page should look like***

 ## Semantic HTML
 - In programming, **Semantic** refers to the *meaning* of the code.
 It tells that what is the purpose of this piece of code
-    -  Eg. `<h1>` tag is used to write the main heading of the webpage So the data written within this tag then it is understood that it is the main title.
+    -  Eg. `<h1>` tag is used to write the main heading of the webpage So the data are written within this tag then it is understood that it is the main title.
-- But in case of `<div>`, it is used wrap flow content.
-It has no effect on the content.
+- But in the case of `<div>`, it is used to wrap flow content.
+It does not affect the content.
 It is a **non-Semantic** tag.

 ## HTML **`<head>` tag** vs **`<body>` tag**
-- In `<head>` tag we mention the code which is not to be displayed on the web page.
-It includes information about the page, **metadata** (data about data) and how to process it.
+- In the `<head>` tag we mention the code which is not to be displayed on the web page.
+It includes information about the page, **metadata** (data about data), and how to process it.
 It is the first section of the HTML document
-- In `<body` tag we mention the contents which is to be displayed on the page, the **actual content**.
+- In the `<body` tag we mention the contents which are to be displayed on the page, the **actual content**.
 It is the second section of the HTML document

 ## Component Library
 - Component library is a set of reusable components.